-There was a team of 150 people, a third of which were hardware developers.
-The “controller” was built into a padded, inclined chair with a minimalist headset that fitted around the players eyes and ears.
+There was a team of 150 people, a third of who were hardware developers.
+The “controller” was built into a padded, inclined chair, with a minimalist headset that fits around the players’ eyes and ears.
 The joystick and buttons could be swapped on the arms to accommodate if the player was left-handed or right-handed.
-Really high-tech right?
+Really high-tech, right?
 Where the money was really sunk was in the environmental simulators and the sensors and nodes that would be attached to the player’s body to monitor their physical status.

 The monitors attached to the player analyzed the physical signs that the player was afraid (rapid heartbeat, dilated pupils, harsh breathing, clammy or sweaty skin, etc.) and use that information to determine how aggressively the demon would act.
 You could think of it as a social experiment; you could see how well a person would stay calm under pressure.
 Theoretically, a completely calm person could make it through the entire game without much danger, but the scares and the atmosphere wouldn’t let you go through the first level without making you anxious.

 The real fun started once the demon came after you.
 We wanted to keep it subtle.
 No jump scares.
 That was cheating the player out of the experience.
 If you think about it, people with real paranormal experiences never report a demon breaking through a glass window and going for your throat.
-They report brushes against the skin, whispering in your ears, a loud sound in the distance, even tingling or electrical sensations.
+They report brushes against the skin, whispering in the ears, and a loud sound in the distance.
+Even tingling or electrical sensations.

 Those were the kinds of things we recreated.
 We programmed the system to deliver these audio and sensory cues when the player reached a certain level of anxiety.
 The more scared you were, the more scares you received.
-At the beginning of the game, you might hear a heavy breathing or footsteps behind you.
+At the beginning of the game, you might hear heavy breathing or footsteps behind you.
 You might even feel cold spots as you navigated the mansion.
-As you progressed and became more tense, you might feel a grip on your arm (from a blood-pressure like cushion on the chair that tightened around the muscle) or a hiss directly in your ear along with the feeling of breath.
+As you progressed and became tenser, you might feel a grip on your arm (from a blood pressure-like cushion on the chair that tightened around the muscle) or a hiss directly in your ear along with the feeling of breath.
 It was elaborate and it took forever to produce, but when they hooked you in, it was amazing.

 I had the privilege of being one to test it as it was being produced.
 They put me in the chair, turned off all the lights, and would play the game through the headset as well as project the images you were seeing onto a wall so that the team would see it too.
 The graphics were realistic they got the rooms of the mansion down to the last detail.